slok/bilrost/README.md

 ### I'm not happy with the default proxy settings

-It's ok, use the `IngressAuth` CR in case you want special settings for the proxy, like number of replicas or setting resources.
+It's ok, use the `IngressAuth` CR in case you want special settings for the proxy, like number of replicas or custom resources.

 The ingress annotation method without CR is a fast and simple way of enabling and disabling security, make tests and enable security in a temporary way.